 South Carolina is known for many things – tasty Southern traditions being one of them.
 A highlight on the culinary map of the Palmetto State is Hoppin’ John.
 Derived from the Gullah culture, this dish is as legendary as it is savory.
 Locally sourced ingredients, flavorful seasonings and spices and a certain level of flare are all part of what makes this a classic Southern dish.

 South Carolina Hoppin' John with Chef BJ Dennis

-Hoppin’ John is especially popular in the South during the New Year because it’s thought to bring good luck, with the peas representing coins.
+Hoppin’ John is especially popular in the South on New Year's Day because it’s thought to bring good luck, with the peas representing coins.
 It’s often served with collard greens, which are said to be representative of money.
 Some people even place a penny underneath the Hoppin’ John dish to bring a little extra luck to the family.
-As far as the name of the dish – legend has it an old man who sold rice and peas in Charleston had a hobble when he walked, which earned him the name Hoppin’ John.
+As far as the name of the dish, legend has it an old man who sold rice and peas in Charleston had a hobble when he walked, which earned him the name Hoppin’ John.